8. Objects

 }

-// First get an array of the keys of the object
+// words is an array containing the keys of dictionary

 const words = Object.keys(dictionary);